Through the lens of our films, the uniqueAu Contraire Film Festivalstrives to achieve awareness of and advocacy for mental health issues.

 - Stimulate dialogue through audience participation;

-- Provides free youth awareness programs to Montreal area high schools.
+- Provides free youth awareness programs to educational institutions

 The Au Contraire Film Festival is an initiative of Paradis Urbain, a Canadian registered charity whose greater mission is assisting individuals, who, due to their mental illness, are having difficulty moving forward and recovering their lives.

 Recognizing the power of creative expression as a catalyst that inspires Montreal citizens to take action, Paradis Urbain, through the Au Contraire Film Festival, strives to dispel stereotypes and reduce the stigma surrounding mental illness.